-One limitation of our study is the heterogeneity of the patients and thus, some possible unseen beneficial effect of montelukast in some sub-group.
-Of our children with recurrent wheeze, 83% were multiple-trigger and 17% viral wheezers and we did not select them based on either atopy or family history.
-In the study of Straub et al [11], wheezing infants were included only if they had signs of allergy and a positive family history of asthma.
+One limitation of our study is the heterogeneity of the patients and, thus, some possibly unseen beneficial effect of montelukast in some subgroups.
+83% of our children with recurrent wheeze were multiple-trigger and 17% viral wheezers, and we did not select them based on either atopy or family history.
+In the study of STRAUB et al. [11], wheezing infants were included only if they had signs of allergy and a positive family history of asthma.
 Thus, genetic heterogeneity and different wheezing phenotypes may explain the variable response of infants to montelukast [12].
-Several studies have demonstrated an increased risk for persistent asthma in young children with frequent wheezing during the first 3 years of life who have a parental history of asthma, eczema or allergic rhinitis [24].
+Several studies have demonstrated an increased risk for persistent asthma in young children with frequent wheezing during the first 3 yrs of life who have a parental history of asthma, eczema or allergic rhinitis [24].
 If one were to use these features as inclusion criteria then it could be possible to achieve a degree of homogeneity with regard to phenotype and maximise the likelihood of a positive response to anti-inflammatory treatment.
 Earlier data also imply that atopic, wheezy, very young children are more likely to respond to ICS therapy than their nonatopic counterparts [25].
-However, in a recent meta-analysis, the beneficial effects of ICS were found to be independent of atopic condition [23].
-In the subgroup analysis of our montelukast study, the response to treatment was also independent of atopic status.
-It is important to note that children in this youngest age group may be too young to have completely manifested atopy.